nstbayless/CV2BM-controls/README.txt

 - Belmont can now turn around and stop in mid-air.
 - Belmont regains control during knockback.
-- (vcancel patches only!)
+- (`vcancel` patches only!)
 When the jump button is released, Belmont immediately starts falling again; this allows the player to make smaller hops if desired.
-- (inertia patches only!)
+- (`inertia` patches only!)
 When adjusting velocity in mid-air, Belmont only accelerates slowly (rather than changing direction instantaneously).

+In addition, there's another parameter, `subweapons`: enabling all three subweapons (holy water, axe, and cross) in one ROM.

+## Patching Instructions

+There are patches for each combination of rom (US/EU; JP; EU Konami GB Vol. 4) and for parameters selected (see "Functionality" below).
+Only one patch should be used.
+Please note that the US and EU roms are the same.
+You may wish to verify your rom before patching by checking a hash (see "ROM HASHES" below).

+Patch using FLIPS or any other IPS patcher.
+Please note that gameboy roms contain an internal checksum (which is not actually used by the gameboy!) -- this patch does not modify the checksum, but if you so desire you may wish to correct the checksum using a utilitiy such as rgbfix.

 ## Compatability with other hacks